zerowait-state/bower-maven-resolver/README.md

 ## Publishing

 All of the files of your Bower package are archived into a single file, for example dist.tar.gz, and published into the maven repository (Nexus, Artifactory, etc).
-The format of the file that is uploaded to the repository must a gzipped tar package.
-This file is then publised under a desired group ID, artifact ID, and version as any maven artifact would be.
+The format of the file that is uploaded to the repository must be either a gzipped tar package with a .tar.gz suffix or a zip file with a .zip suffix.
+This file is then published under a desired group ID, artifact ID, and version as any maven artifact would be.

 * Generate package of your project.
 Following is an example of creating this file assuming your build process puts files into a dist/ subdirectory in your project.